SameSite Cookies

 SameSite cookies are neither bulletproof 2 nor can they fix everything.
 To complement this defense strategy against XS-Leaks, applications should consider implementing other, additional protections.
 For example, COOP can prevent an attacker from controlling pages using a window

-reference even if SameSite cookies in Lax
+reference after the first navigation even if SameSite cookies in Lax

 mode are used.